Mosque Energy and Utilities

 Your account manager will complete all the paper work and set up your new utility contract with your supplier

-Energy prices will continue to rise
+Energy prices predicted to keep rising

 With no end in sight to fluctuating and rising energy prices it is more important than ever to ensure your mosque is working with the most cost effective supplier for its gas and electricity.